adambaskerville/adambaskerville.github.io/_posts/2021-12-03-LocalProgramming.md

 2. Check out the [introductory video series](https://code.visualstudio.com/docs/getstarted/introvideos) on the basics of using VS Code.

-3. Install the Python extension by doing the following:
+3. Install the Python extension by doing the following (**Note** Make sure to download the one with a capital P and has 43+ million downloads):

 <center><img src="https://raw.githubusercontent.com/adambaskerville/ProgrammingForChemists/master/images/PythonInstall.gif" width=auto height=auto /></center>